 The Google Nest Wifi supports AC2200 MU-MIMO Wi-Fi with 4 x 4 antennas.
 This covers a theoretical maximum of 2,200Mbps with 400Mbps on the single 2.4GHz band and 1,733Mbps on 5GHz across two bands.
 It’s powered by a 1.4GHz quad-core processor and 1GB of RAM.

-The Google Wifi, meanwhile, supports AC1200 with 2 x 2 antennas for a total maximum of 1,200Mbps across one 2.4GHz band and one 5GHz band.
+Meanwhile, the Google Wifi supports AC1200 with 2 x 2 antennas for a total maximum of 1,200Mbps across one 2.4GHz band and one 5GHz band.
 It’s also got half the amount of RAM (512MB) and a weaker quad-core 710Mhz processor.

 What that means in practice is that you’ll be able to connect far more devices to the Nest Wifi before your bandwidth starts straining.

-If you’ve got an ultra-fast connection capable of 300-500Mbps speeds there are technically better options out there, though very few routers are as user-friendly as Google’s.
-In addition, the lack of Wi-Fi 6 support removes a bit of future-proofing from both models.
+If you’ve got an ultra-fast connection capable of 300-500Mbps speeds, there are technically better options out there, though very few routers are as user-friendly as Google’s.
+Also, the lack of Wi-Fi 6 support removes a bit of future-proofing from both models.

-It’s also worth noting that the Google Nest Wifi Points are scaled back to AC1200 with the same antennas as the regular Google Wifi, though they are still a little more powerful in terms of raw specs.
-If you want the fastest speeds throughout your home or business you’ll need the Nest Wifi units, not the Points.
+It’s also worth noting that the Google Nest Wifi Points are scaled back to AC1200 with the same antennas as the regular Google Wifi, though they are still a little more powerful in raw specs.
+If you want the fastest speeds throughout your home or business, you’ll need the Nest Wifi units, not the Points.

 Has the coverage improved?